thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The private key is available to the automated agent at request time.
 Algorithms should be registered with IANA as part of HTTP Message Signatures Algorithm registry.

 The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.

+We RECOMMEND the expiry to be no more than 24 hours.

 ### Anti-replay